jasonm/parallel_specs/README.markdown

-Rake tasks to run specs in parallel, to use multiple CPUs and speedup test runtime.
+Rake tasks to run specs and tests in parallel, to use multiple CPUs and speedup test runtime.

 Setup
 =====

+For this fork (to be removed before pulling upstream):

+    script/plugin install git://github.com/jasonm/parallel_specs.git

+For the upstream plugin:

     script/plugin install git://github.com/grosser/parallel_specs.git